tensorlakeai/indexify/docs/docs/getting_started.md

 Thats pretty much all you need to create a Basic RAG application that relies only on vector indexes

-You can now use LLM to generate responses based on questions and the retreived context:
+You can now use LLM to generate responses based on questions and the retrieved context:

 ```python
 from openai import OpenAI